Tommypop2/begit/README.md

 - Fast
   - Caches results by default so nothing is refetched unnecessarily
 - Small
-  - Only 13.1kB unpacked on [npm](https://www.npmjs.com/package/@begit/core?activeTab=readme) (actual source code is more like 1.4kB minified)
+  - Only 24.9kB unpacked on [npm](https://www.npmjs.com/package/@begit/core?activeTab=readme) (22.1kB minified, bundled and gzipped with all dependencies)
 - Fault-tolerant
   - Can recover from a corrupted cache file
 - XDG Friendly